The Highland Culture Collective now has its own dedicated website which you can visit here – www.highlandculturecollective.com.

-The Culture Collective will focus on community engaged creative activity, supporting participatory approaches and projects where creative practitioners and communities work collaboratively.
-A key element of this will be proactively responding to the impact of COVID-19, providing employment opportunities for creative practitioners and actively engaging people in shaping the future cultural life of their community.
+The Culture Collective focuses on community engaged creative activity, supporting participatory approaches and projects where creative practitioners and communities work collaboratively.
+A key element of this is proactively responding to the impact of COVID-19, providing employment opportunities for creative practitioners and actively engaging people in shaping the future cultural life of their community.

 Working collectively is central to the programme at a local and national level.
-Each of the supported organisations and creative practitioners will be required to collaborate with communities locally but also to work together as a national collective.
-With the support of a central coordinator (Culture Collective Programme Lead, Kathryn Welch) who will oversee the programme, this includes the ongoing sharing of progress; attendance at national meetings and events; and participation in an evaluation of the pilot.
+Each of the supported organisations and creative practitioners are required to collaborate with communities locally but also to work together as a national collective.
+With the support of a central coordinator (Culture Collective Programme Lead, Kathryn Welch) who oversees the programme, this includes the ongoing sharing of progress; attendance at national meetings and events; and participation in an evaluation of the pilot.

 Highland Culture Collective

-Fèis Rois is the administrative lead for the Highland Culture Collective, meaning that Fèis Rois has been awarded £300,000 by Creative Scotland.
+Fèis Rois is the administrative lead for the Highland Culture Collective.
 Fèis Rois views itself as an equal partner in this collaborative project, which also includes Highland Third Sector Interface, Eden Court, Highland Print Studio, Lyth Arts Centre and North Lands Creative.